exciteabletom/wordle-API/README.md

 ## Why?
 The original Wordle game only allows you to play 1 game per day.
 It is also extremely easy to cheat as the answer to the puzzle is sent to the client before it has been solved.

-I wanted to create my own version that solves these issues.
+This version solves these issues.

 ## Architecture
 What's notable about this rendition of Wordle is that all of the guessing happens through a public server-side JSON api.